dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 ## Receiving Bitcoin

-Now that the canister is deployed and you have a Bitcoin address.
-It's time to receive some testnet Bitcoin.
+Now that the canister is deployed and you have a Bitcoin address, it's time to receive some testnet Bitcoin.
 You can use one of the Bitcoin faucets, such as [this one](https://bitcoinfaucet.uo1.net/), to receive some bitcoin.